cafebazaar/blacksmith/docs/UnderTheHood.md

 AghaJoon is forked from [Pixiecore](https://github.com/danderson/pixiecore).

+Booting a Linux system over the network is quite tedious.
+You have to set up a TFTP server, configure your DHCP server to recognize PXE clients, and send them the right set of magical options to get them to boot, often fighting rubbish PXE ROM implementations.

 Pixiecore implements four different, but related protocols in one binary, which together can take a PXE ROM from nothing to booting Linux.
 They are: ProxyDHCP, PXE, TFTP, and HTTP.
 Let's walk through